 Yoga Warehouse 2 Go

-For specific instructions on some of the practices in the recorded classes, please refer to our somewhat amateurish but informative Youtube instructional videos:
+There are 12 asanas, or postures, that form a framework for our basic class.
+For specific instructions on some of the practices in the audio classes, please refer to our somewhat amateurish but hopefully informative videos:

 1) Kapalabhati Breathing